Latent Thinking Optimization: Your Latent Reasoning Language Model Secretly Encodes Reward Signals in Its Latent Thoughts: Experimental Details

 For {\LRM}s on general LLMs, we follow the same training configuration as in Appendix~\ref{appendix:training_details_latent_classifier}.
-For each LLM, we configure the corresponding \LRM\ with the same hidden dimensionality, number of attention heads, and MLP hidden size as that LLM, following the training setup in Appendix~\ref{appendix:training_details_latent_classifier}.
-The latent representations of general LLMs from all the layers are regarded as latent chain of thoughts.
+For each LLM, we configure the corresponding \LRM with the same hidden dimensionality, number of attention heads, and MLP hidden size as that LLM, following the training setup in Appendix~\ref{appendix:training_details_latent_classifier}.
+For example, if an LLM has hidden dimensionality 4096, number of attention heads 32, and MLP hidden size 14336, then the LRM also has the same hidden dimensionality 4096, attention heads 32 and MLP hidden size 14336.
+The hidden states from all layers are stacked together to form a sequence of latent thoughts.
+For example, the hidden representation from layer 1 is treated as latent thought step 1, the representation from layer 2 as step 2, and so on.
+This stacked sequence of latent thoughts from general LLMs serves as the input to the \LRM, and it has exactly the same format as the sequences of latent thoughts from \LRLM.
 To ensure that general LLMs will generate different latent representations for multiple samples of latent representations, we randomly sample one example (problem-answer pair) from the training split of each dataset, and append this example as an in-context demonstration to the input question.
 For GSM-Symbolic, which lacks a training set, we instead draw examples from the training set of GSM8K.
 Because a new example is drawn at each iteration, the input tokens and consequently the latent representations will be different across multiple samples.